Altius/Index/README.md

-Method for generating a master list / Index of DNaseI hypersensitivity sites.
+Method for generating a master list / Index of DNaseI-Hypersensitive Sites ("consensus DHSs").

 All code, implementation details and design by Wouter Meuleman and Eric Rynes.
 Docker implementation by Jemma Nelson.